Bedrock is an 8-bit virtual computer system that can run programs anywhere.

 - User manual

 The user manual is aimed at people who are learning about or writing programs for the Bedrock system.
-It contains many examples in the form of runnable code snippets. - Specification
+It contains examples as runnable code snippets. - Specification

-The specification is aimed at people who are implementing the system from scratch.
+The specification is aimed at people who are implementing the system from scratch, or who want a deeper understanding of how the system is put together.

 - Examples